 Let’s start with a little game.
 When you hear the term user experience (UX), what is the first thing that comes to mind?
 Got it?

-The term user experience was coined by Don Norman based on digital interactions—check out our What is User Experience article if you’re interested in a little more background on the term.
-However, with growing popularity on the subject, it has grown to include more than just what happens behind a screen.
-The core of UX is about giving users a good experience with your brand, so that shouldn’t end with their experience on your website.
+The term user experience was coined by Don Norman based on digital interactions.
+Check out our What is User Experience article if you’re interested in a little more background on the term.
+With growing popularity on the subject, it has grown to include more than just what happens behind a screen.
+The core of UX is about giving users a good experience with your brand.
+That shouldn’t end with their experience on your website.
 Enter: omni-channel UX, or more accurately, omni-channel CX (Customer Experience).

 Are you giving your users a good omni-channel user experience?
 Before we can talk about how to evaluate your omni-channel CX, we need to dive into the specifics.